 Frankfurt-Hahn Airport is popular with low-cost airlines such as Ryanair and Wizz Air, which offer cheap flights from here to all parts of Europe.

-- German Railways online schedules: use HHN as abbreviation for Frankfurt Hahn Airport and bear in mind the buses to the airport are generally not covered by Deutsche Bahn tickets and railway passes.
-Also note that not all buses are included in results.
+- German Railways online schedules: however, note that buses to Frankfurt Hahn Airport are generally not covered by Deutsche Bahn tickets and railway passes.
+Also, note that not all buses are included in the results.

-- Suntransfers and Klook give online quotations for private airport transfers without first requiring personal details or flight numbers.
+- Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 - Flixbus is a very good source for intercity bus travel in Germany but more often not when traveling from Hahn Airport only the Flibco bus services are relevant at the start of the road journey.